MrFlyingToasterman/lolcode-crackme/README.md

 # lolcode-crackme
-A crackme for reverse engineering testers/fans written in lolcode
+A crackme for Process hijacking testers/fans written in lolcode